CSE2307SP26/project-vigneshmustafaporter/README.md

 3. Refactor FinancialProfile to get rid of Affordability Calculator and move everything to FinancialProfile(no static methods) (Vignesh)
 4. A bank admin should be able to generate a report of all the accounts that are associated with the bank (Vignesh)
 5. A bank admin should be able to freeze an bank account (Porter)
+6. A bank admin should be able to view a list of stats for the accounts in the app (Porter)
-6. A bank teller should be able to report a user's account for suspicious activity to the bank admin.
+7. A bank teller should be able to report a user's account for suspicious activity to the bank admin.
 (Mustafa)
-7. A bank user should be able to change their password.
+8. A bank user should be able to change their password.
 (Mustafa)